dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 ### Secret question/answer challenge
 Despite the many advices against using a secret question/answer challenge, I consider my implementation reasonably safe and useful.
 Since it's optional you are free to disagree and to just not implement it.

 The idea behind this challenge is that, if the user's email address is compromised and an attacker can at least read emails, they can request to recover a lost password and see the recovery email sent by the server.
-Armed with the link within, they can change the password, the user name and email address, taking total control over the account.
+Armed with the link within, they can change the password, the user name and the email address, taking total control over the account.

 In other words, the credential saved so carefully is no safer than the credential used by the email server.
 The later might be good enough, or it might be bad.
-If you don't trust users to choose properly managed email servers, having an additional verification steps might be a good idea.
+If you don't trust users to choose properly managed email servers, having an additional verification step might be a good idea.

 Implementing it, beside the implementation cost for programmers, could have zero impact on the process from the perspective of the user: they could just leave both the question and answer empty, or fill it with useless values such as foo/foo.
 It's an additional level of safety left to the user's choice.